Cement Mills, Queensland: History

 From 1916, Queensland Cement and Lime Company, based in Brisbane, obtained its limestone from the Gore area on the Darling Downs.
 A mail receiving office called Cementmills was opened at the company's works in about January 1918, being renamed to Cement Mills in March 1918.
 It was upgraded to a full post office on 20 April 1925.
-By 1936, the company ceased using limestone from the area in favour of the coral from Moreton Bay.
+By 1937, the company ceased using limestone from the area in favour of the coral from Moreton Bay, resulting in the closure of the quarries and the cement mill.